 10. Lend my ear to whatever any client says

 Let’s say you have a job.
 Or a website.
 Or a product.
 You make them famous.
 A brand is being shaped.
-You have more and more customers, users and fans.
+You have more and more customers, users, and fans.
 All consultants know the precept “our client, our master”.
-This is the most important moment when I think you can mess everything up in a wonderfully creative way!
+This is the most critical moment when I think you can mess everything up wonderfully creatively!

 Some customers/users/fans will have huge expectations from you because they have become accustomed to what you offer in certain lines.
-And then, everyone comes up with all kinds of suggestions, ideas and improvements: “you can do this!”, “Here’s an excellent opportunity!”, “Why don’t you optimize that?”.
+And then, everyone comes up with all kinds of suggestions, ideas, and improvements: “you can do this!”, “Here’s an excellent opportunity!”, “Why don’t you optimize that?”.
 All of these must be confronted with the strategy you have set.
 Where are you going with what you offer?
 Which are the guidelines?
 Do they fit in with what people say?
 How many have given you the same feedback?
-Well, if there are several and what they tell you fits your strategy, then it’s great, apply the feedback!
+Well, if there are several and what they tell you fits your strategy, it’s great to apply the feedback!
 If not, then think again!
-Some customers will want whiter things, others will want blacker ones.
+Some customers want whiter things, and others wish for blacker ones.
 When you have the possibility, customize as much as possible for each individual customer.
 However, every service and every product has certain limitations and conditions.
 And YOU set those, not the customers.
 You are the master of your brand, not the customers!

-If, for example, I am unable to clearly communicate MY values, then I am responsible.
+If, for example, I cannot clearly communicate MY values, then I am responsible.
 It only takes people time and goodwill to come up with ideas.
-It costs me time and, most often, money, to implement them.
+It costs me time and, most often, money to implement them.
 I am the one who suffers the consequences.
-And I don’t have time to implement and test all the ideas that others give me.
+And I don’t have time to implement and test all the ideas others give me.
 I can’t even implement all my ideas.
 Romanians are creative, but not all Romanians think strategically.
-It is good to develop but to know what path you should take, you need a map, which is called strategy.
+It is good to develop but to know what path you should take, you need a map called strategy.
 And if you don’t know how to think strategically, you’d better pay someone who can.
 Like me :)

 Let’s take Yahoo Mail, for example.
 Can you remember what it looked like 15 years ago?
-Simple, fast, with windows that opened easily, with not so many advertisements and more relaxing for one’s eyes.
-There were also groups at the time, with what is essentially in sight (without having to click 10 times to reach the waiting list as moderator), they were even lists!
+Simple, fast, with windows that opened easily, with few advertisements, and more relaxing for one’s eyes.
+There were also groups at the time with what is essentially in sight (without having to click 10 times to reach the waiting list as moderator); they were even lists!
 What does it look like now?
 What do I get out of this?
 Sometimes “better” is the enemy of “good”.

-If you liked this article, then I also recommend you 32 pieces of advice: how to have a failing success? by Marian Rujoiu
+If you liked this article, I recommend 32 pieces of advice: how to have a failing success?
+By Marian Rujoiu

 Happy personal development!